effektif/admin-docs/docs/installation.rst

 Port 8080 is used for serving the Signavio Workflow web application.
 Port 8005 is used to shutdown the Tomcat instance.
 You can change the port in the server.xml which is located in ``$TOMCAT_HOME/conf/server.xml``\ .

-*Important: If the server is running on any other port than port 80, your users will have to enter the port in the address line of the web browser, e.g. http://workflow.yourdomain.com:8080/\ .*
+.. hint:: If the server is running on any other port than port 80, your users will have to enter the port in the address line of the web browser, e.g. http://workflow.yourdomain.com:8080/\ .

 Locate the HTTP connector and change the value of port to your preferred port.
 Furthermore, make sure the connector contains the entry ``URIEnconding="UTF-8"``\ .